 The MD (Doctor of Medicine) gives you the opportunity to conduct a substantial independent research project which will lead to an original contribution to knowledge.
 You can work in a wide range of areas – our current students are researching topics as diverse as treatment of lower limb varicose veins, HIV microbicides, and outcomes of bariatric surgery.
 Throughout your degree, you will be supervised by a leading expert in the field and supported by a Thesis Advisory Panel.

-An MD project addresses issues of diagnosis or management in a clinical environment.
+An MD project will draw upon your clinical experience and expertise and addresses issues of diagnosis or management in a clinical environment.
 If you have an idea for a research project that doesn't address these areas, you should consider doing a PhD instead.

 The MD can be studied full-time or part-time.
 Many MD students have existing clinical commitments alongside their studies.
 The full-time MD is suitable if you can devote a significant amount of study time per week (at least 35 hours) alongside your clinical work.